-If you are planning a Moroccan vacation, then Marrakech is the place to start your fascinating journey.
+If you are planning a vacation in Morocco, then Marrakech is the place to start your fascinating journey.
 It’s a beautiful city with historical attractions, great restaurants, and friendly people.
 The city is full of life, with countless restaurants and cafes, bustling markets, and souks.
 In addition, the Medina of Marrakech is also renowned for their historic riads and landmarks, making it one of Morroco’s popular tourist destinations.

 Best Time to Visit

 The best times to visit Marrakech are from March to May and fall from September to November.
 During this period, temperatures are mild, between 68 F – 78 F during the day, and night temperatures fells to the 50s.
 Hotel rates are also reasonable.
 However, I would avoid the hot season between July and August when the temperature may soar above 96 F.

 How To Get there

 There are daily direct flights from Casablanca, Europe, and the middle east to Marrakesh Menara Airport (IATA: RAK).

 There is a relaxing train service to Marrakech from Casablanca.
 Between 4:00 am and 10:00 pm, trains leave Casa Voyageurs Railway station, Casablanca, to Marrakech every 2 hours.
 The usual travel time is approximately 3 hours 30 minutes.
 A first-class ticket is about US$22.00, which guarantees you a seat.
 The first class has six seats per compartment, and the seats are more comfortable than 2nd class.
 I could not buy the ticket in advance from outside the country but didn’t have any problem getting a seat when purchasing at the counter.

 Bus to Marrakesh

 There is a comfortable bus service to Marrakech from different cities; check out the CTM bus schedule and cost online.